lohriialo/illustrator-scripting-python/README.md

 Python is easy to use, powerful, and versatile, making it a great choice for beginners and experts alike.
 Python’s readability makes it a great first programming language - it allows you to think like a programmer and not waste time understanding the mysterious syntax that other programming languages can require.

 # Getting Started
 Python allows you to access COM and it's DOM with the help of a Python extensions like  "pypiwin32" or "comtypes".
-Install these modules and you're ready to start scripting Photoshop in Python
+Install these modules and you're ready to start scripting Illustrator in Python

 * `pip install pypiwin32` or `pip install comtypes`